 Taking the wrong lane when turning

-Failure to follow the examiners instructions, like missing a turn
+Failure to follow the examiner's instructions

 Too much hesitation or overall lack of confidence